humaidq/huma.id/content/projects/iglu.md

 - [Ruaridh Mollica]\: Organisational Manager

-### Open-sourcing
+### 4. Project Source Code

-The projects are still pending to be released under an open-source license.
+Although the projects are not open-sourced, the projects' source code may still be browsed on our [GitHub organisation](https://github.com/Nacdlow).

-The projects' source code can be found on our [GitHub organisation](https://github.com/Nacdlow).
+This means you may only view the source code, you may not be able to use any parts of the source code or redistribute it.
+The project remains the exclusive rights of the project creators.

 [Alakbar Zeynalzade]: https://www.linkedin.com/in/alakbarzeynalzade/
 [Amaanullah Akram]: https://www.linkedin.com/in/amaanakram/